Poornima-Muthukumar/DATA512/data-512-a1/README.md

 We combile all the pageviews into one csv file - en-wikipedia_traffic_200712-202108.csv

-The combined CSV has the columns -
+THe combined CSV has the columns -

-##Data Analysis:
+## Data Analysis:
-##Libraries Used:
+## Libraries Used:
-1.
+1. Matplotlib
+2. Pandas
+3. json
+4. requests